A quick note about this email: it’s a long one. We have a lot of information to share with you. They won’t all be this long, though. We promise.

 There are many different types of private scholarships available from a variety of sources.
 They just take a little legwork to receive them!

-A good place for your student to start looking for this “free money” is through our scholarship search page.
+A good place for you to start looking for this “free money” is through our scholarship search page.
 Throughout the year, numerous organizations send us information about the scholarships and grants they have available.
 Our search page is a directory of these opportunities, and includes contact information for each organization as well as a website you can visit for more information.

 Additional Search Engines:

-Tips to help your student in the search:
+Tips to help you in your search: